 Because a year ago, Coca-Cola paid for this amazing blogging experience in Chicago.

 I feel a little loyalty to them.

 But I also feel the need to be real.

-The place is really nice but the exhibits were very overwhelmingly claustrophobia-inducing.
+The place is really nice, but the exhibits were overwhelmingly claustrophobia-inducing.

 This is where they keep the “secret recipe” of Coca-Cola.

-I think that it is holding “the secret infrastructure traffic plan” for Atlanta.
+I think it is holding “the secret infrastructure traffic plan” for Atlanta.

 There needs to be something done.